Foster Care

 Becoming a foster parent is an incredible step forward to make a difference in the life of a child in care.

 It's not just about giving a child a place to live — it’s about understanding and caring for them, especially since many have been through tough times.
-Your job as a foster parent helps kids in care grow and thrive while building a bright future.
+Your responsibility as a foster parent helps kids in care grow and thrive while building a bright future.

 For a newer foster parent, being prepared is everything.